Everything You Need to Know about Online Divorce Mediation in Arizona

-Even ‘simple’ divorces include careful document preparation, legal filings, monitoring of timelines, and many other issues to ensure a thorough and legally-valid process.
+Even ‘simple’ divorces require careful document preparation, legal filings, monitoring of timelines, and many other issues to ensure a legally-valid process.
 When conflict unnecessarily escalates, even ‘simple’ divorces can spiral into long-term litigation cases.
 We are here to help you avoid unnecessary conflict and have the healthiest divorce possible.

-With our online divorce mediation services, you can complete your entire divorce process 100% online.
-In mediation, you are partnering with a professional Arizona divorce mediator who is truly committed to your best interests.
+With our Online Divorce Mediation services, you can complete your entire divorce process, 100% online.
+In mediation, you are partnering with a professional Arizona divorce mediators who are committed to your best interests.
 This can make your divorce significantly easier on you and your loved ones.
-We will explain everything you need to know about divorce to better prepare you for the journey ahead and will help you every step of the way.
+We will explain everything you need to know about divorce to better prepare you for the journey ahead and we are available to help you every step of the way.

 Online Legal Separation or Divorce

-The couple will then sign a Separation Agreement—a legally-binding contract that resolves debt, property, and child-related issues.
+The couple will then sign a Separation Agreement—a legally-binding contract which resolves property, debt, spousal support and child-related issues.
 Most couples consult with an attorney or mediator to complete this document, especially when there are children or complex financial issues involved.
 The contract is precise and detailed, outlining all rights and responsibilities.

 A legal separation does not divorce a couple in Arizona.
 The couple will still have the same legal obligations as they did when married and living together.

-Legal separation is most often pursued for the purpose of remaining on the same health insurance, for religious reasons, or to provide a temporary means of separating lives while final decisions about whether to divorce are made.
+Legal separation is most often pursued for the purpose of remaining on the same health insurance, for religious reasons, or to provide a temporary means of separating while making final decisions about whether or not to divorce.

 Legal separation through online mediation is based upon mutually-beneficial agreements and works toward a Win/Win result.
-While legal separation through litigation is based upon an adversarial approach and works toward a Win/Lose result.
+In contrast to legal separation through litigation which is based upon an adversarial approach and works toward a Win/Lose result.

 Whether you choose Legal Separation or Divorce, you can complete your entire process through online mediation, without ever going to court.

-Every state has its own laws regarding divorce, or ‘dissolution of marriage’ as it is called by the Arizona courts.
-In many states, the only grounds necessary for the dissolution of marriage are irreconcilable differences or an irretrievable breakdown of the relationship.
+Every state has its own laws regarding divorce, or ‘dissolution of marriage’, as it is called by the Arizona courts.
+In many states, the only grounds necessary for dissolution of marriage are irreconcilable differences or an irretrievably-broken relationship.

-The only choice to be made at that point is which approach to take to proceed your divorce process—the cooperative and convenient approach: online divorce mediation or the combative approach: litigation in court.
+The only choice to be made at that point is which approach to take to complete your divorce process—the cooperative and convenient approach: Online Divorce Mediation, or the combative approach: litigation in court.